jsom1/jsom1.github.io/_walkthroughs/Lame.md

 ![ftp]({{https://jsom1.github.io/}}/_images/htb_lame_ftp.png)
 </div>

 Once connected (I used "guest" for the password, but I think anything would work), I listed files in the present directory (and others) but didn't find anything.
-I might have had higher chances if there were a web server running.\\br
+I might have had higher chances if there were a web server running.\\
 I remember exploiting vsftpd 2.3.4, but not in details, so let's look at the existing exploits:

 <div class="img_container">